Venmo Vs. PayPal: How Do They Compare?

 3. Sending Money

 The Venmo app is designed to be a fast and easy way for people to send money to other Venmo account holders.
 Imagine a friend is picking up takeout for you for lunch and you don’t have cash to reimburse them.
 Simply search for their Venmo account or scan the QR code on their app and send a payment.
-Initially, you can only send $299.99 to another user, but once that person is verified the limit is $4,999.99 weekly.
+If your Venmo account isn’t verified, you can only send up to $299.99 to another person, but you can send a total of $60,000 a week to other users once your account is verified.

 In addition to peer-to-peer payments, PayPal account holders can make online purchases from e-commerce sites that allow checkout with PayPal.
 Since PayPal is geared toward businesses, the transaction limit is $60,000 per purchase.